Eliot-RUIZ/automation/README.md

 <br>
 <br>

-## Automation of the comparison using different estimators + automatic plotting of non-linear models of interest
+## Automation of the comparison of non-linear models using different estimators & automatic plotting of the non-linear models of interest

 In my experience, finding the best models and the best parameters for nonlinear models on R can be very cumbersome.
 Indeed, few Self-Starters (i.e. functions allowing to automatically determine "good" starting parameters for each models), are implemented in Base R. It takes a long time to find a package offering the appropriate functions, even for simple models such as the power laws.
 When your not an expert in mathematics, even thinking to a model who could fit well enough the data can be complicated.